 Faculty of Graduate Studies (FGS): The FGS is responsible for the general administration of graduate programs.
-Under the leadership of the Dean of Graduate Studies, the office is responsible for: 1) providing administrative support for the Graduate Studies Committee, Graduate Student Scholarship and Awards Committee, Joint Senate Committee for Joint Master's Programs, any future committees developed under the jurisdiction of the Faculty of Graduate Studies; 2) assisting the Dean of Graduate Studies and Graduate Studies Committee in the initiation of new ventures; 3) assisting the Graduate Studies Committee in ensuring that the policies and procedures of the Faculty of Graduate Studies and The University of Winnipeg are followed; 4) overseeing application and admission processes for graduate programs; 5) monitoring student progress through programs; 6) other duties as assigned by the Dean of Graduate Studies and Graduate Studies Committee.
+Under the leadership of the Dean of Graduate Studies, the office is responsible for: 1) providing administrative support for the Graduate Studies Committee, Graduate Student Scholarship and Awards Committee, Joint Senate Committee for Joint Master's Programs, any future committees developed under the jurisdiction of the Faculty of Graduate Studies, and any other committees/task forces as assigned by the Dean of Graduate Studies; 2) assisting the Dean of Graduate Studies and Graduate Studies Committee in the initiation of new ventures; 3) assisting the Graduate Studies Committee in ensuring that the policies and procedures of the Faculty of Graduate Studies and The University of Winnipeg are followed; 4) overseeing application and admission processes for graduate programs; 5) monitoring student progress through programs; 6) advertising award opportunities to students and faculty and providing assistance with the application process, including, but not limited to, providing application mentorship sessions and workshops; 7) facilitate the development of new graduate programs; 8) administering program review and quality assurance processes; 9) other duties as assigned by the Dean of Graduate Studies and Graduate Studies Committee.